scirocco21/scirocco21.github.io/_posts/2018-10-09-optimal_looting_with_procedural_ruby_or_the_fractional_knapsack_problem.markdown

 ```

 The return value of `create_hash([10,20,30], [60,100,40])`, for example, would be  `{10=>60, 20=>100, 30=>40}`
-With this -- more useful for our purposes -- data structure in hand, we can write a sorting function that will order the items by value/weight ration:
+With this -- more useful for our purposes -- data structure in hand, we can write a sorting function that will order the items by value/weight ratio:

 ```
 def sort_by_ratio(hash)